 The banking sector in United Arab Emirate has a huge role in the economic growth of the nation because of that the first bank was established National bank of Abu Dhabi in 1968 and opening branch of in Cairo in 1975 and also in Sudan and Oman in 1976 after a year the branch opened in UK in 1977 and in USA and France in 1979 and the Central bank of united Arab Emirates was established in 19 may 1973 also Dubai Islamic banks established in 1973 with paid-up capital of \$14 million.
-Moreover, establishing the first Islamic banks in the UAE and 28 foreign banks.
+Moreover, establishing the first Islamic bank in 1975.
+There are 23 National banks in the UAE and 28 foreign banks.